21 February 2014

 I-Ching gives us 6 types of prisons that also reflect the life story of those great men and women that started with almost nothing, achieve great success, and ended with a great fall.
 Heed the wisdom of I-Ching to get success and sustain it.

 It is commonly acknowledged that the greatest sin is Pride.
 Pride is the downfall of many greats, including even Satan, the chief of the devils, according to the Bible.
 Then there is the saying of 3G temptations that bring down many greats too.
-The 3G stands for Glory, Gold and Girls(or Guys).
+The 3G stands for Glory, Gold, and Girls(or Guys).
 Glory is related to Pride.
 Gold is related to riches and wealth.
-Girls/Guys is related to sexual lust.
-In I-Ching, there is a hexagram #47 困 Boxed-In or trapped that give us 6 types of prisons.
+Girls/Guys are related to sexual lust.
+In I-Ching, there is a hexagram #47 困 Boxed-In or trapped that gives us 6 types of prisons.
 They are:

 1. Prison of Darkness - Lack of knowledge or wisdom.

-2. Prison of Pleasures - Loosing oneself in drinking, dinning and wild partying
+2. Prison of Pleasures - Loosing oneself in drinking, dining, and wild partying

 3. Prison of Hardships and Oppositions.